 Full Body Photobiomodulation: 5 Benefits of Red Light Therapy

 Photobiomodulation, also called red light therapy, is a treatment that uses red and near-infrared light wavelengths clinically proven to reduce pain and inflammation and improve circulation.
-There are plenty of benefits of red light therapy from reducing pain and inflammation to giving your workouts a boost!
+There are plenty of red light therapy benefits, from reducing pain and inflammation to giving your workouts a boost!
 One type of highly versatile red light therapy is full-body photobiomodulation in a red light bed.

-A common treatment for joint pain caused by arthritis or tendonitis is cortisone injections, where a corticosteroid is injected into the affected joint.
+A standard treatment for joint pain caused by arthritis or tendonitis is cortisone injections, where a corticosteroid is injected into the affected joint.
 In addition to receiving an injection, it’s not uncommon for pain and inflammation to worsen in the first 48 hours following the procedure.
 Red light therapy is painless.
 Your body naturally absorbs the light properly dosed and set by a wellness professional to your unique needs, and relief is often experienced immediately.